realworldocaml/book/en/07-error-handling.md

 A `Result.t` is essentially an option augmented with the ability to store other information in the error case.
-Like `Some` and `None` for options, the constructors `Ok` and `Error` are promoted to the top-level by `Core.Std`.
+Like `Some` and `None` for options, the constructors `Ok` and `Error` are promoted to the toplevel by `Core.Std`.
 As such, we can write:

 ```ocaml
 # [ Ok 3; Error "abject failure"; Ok 4 ];;